robbtraister/fusion/documentation/migration/readme.md

-# Migration from PageBuilder Classic to Fusion
+# Migration from PageBuilder "Classic" to PageBuilder Fusion Engine

-This document intends to be a high-level overview of the differences, from a Feature Pack developer's standpoint, between the current PageBuilder rendering engine (henceforth referred to as "PageBuilder Classic"), and PageBuilder's new rendering engine, Fusion.
+This document intends to be a high-level overview of the differences, from a PageBuilder developer's standpoint, between the current PageBuilder rendering engine (henceforth referred to as "PageBuilder Classic"), and PageBuilder's new rendering engine, Fusion.
 We have attempted to break these differences into categories of individual topics, and each topic is further described by:

-- the current implementation (i.e. the "Classic Way")
+- the current implementation (i.e. the "Classic" Approach)
-- the new implementation (i.e. the "Fusion Way")
+- the new implementation (i.e. the Fusion Engine Approach)
-- a description of why the change was made (i.e. "Reasoning")
+- a description of why the change was made (i.e. Reasoning)
-- and, finally, links to more information such as API documentation, examples, or external resources (i.e. "More Info")
+- and, finally, links to more information such as API documentation, examples, or external resources (i.e. More Info)

 Below you will find a list of the categories and topics described in this document.